nuejs/www/index.md

     Rich, human alternative to *Markdown*, *MDX* and *Markdoc*

   * ### Nue CSS
-    Bring back the power of extrenal, cascaded styling.
+    Harness the raw power of minimal, semantic CSS

-    Standards-based alternative to *Tailwind* and other *CSS-in-JS* libs
+    Next-gen alternative for *Tailwind* and *CSS-in-JS*

   * ### Nue Templates
     The easiest way to create a modern, themable site.